desentio/weploy-translate/README.md

 import {switchLanguage, getSelectedLanguage} from 'weploy-translate';
 ```

+#### 2. Call switchLanguage()
-#### 2. Here is an example for the switch.
-However, feel free to build your own you only need to call switchLanguage(ISO639_Code) to let us know a new language was selected.
+This is just an example code, feel free to build your own you only need to call switchLanguage(ISO639_Code) to let us know a new language was selected.
 We will save it to the users localstorage.
 Make sure you pass the ISO 639 Language code (See list below).
 ```html
 <select
   className="weploy-exclude"